Melissa Marse: Career

-At age 16, Marse won the Texas Junior Miss Pageant and subsequently won the talent portion of America’s Junior Miss (recently renamed Distinguished Young Women) in 1992.
+At age 16, Marse won the Texas Junior Miss Pageant and subsequently won the talent portion of America’s Junior Miss (renamed Distinguished Young Women) in 1992.
 Her first professional solo and chamber music concerts were held at the Victoria Bach Festival, where she was the New Young Artist at age 18.
 Marse spent five summers as a fellowship student at the Aspen Music Festival beginning at the age of 19.
 She performed under the baton of conductors including Michael Tilson Thomas, Yuri Temirkanov, and Lawrence Foster.
 In the summer of 1998, she lived in Japan where she performed regularly with the faculty of the Pacific Music Festival.

 Marse has performed extensively throughout the world in solo, chamber, and orchestral concerts in American venues including Carnegie Hall, Alice Tully Hall, Steinway Hall, Gardner Museum, Morgan Library, Kennedy Center.
 Orchestras with whom she has been featured include Northeastern Pennsylvania Philharmonic, Austin Symphony, and Baton Rouge Symphony.
 She has been a guest artist for CarnegieKids as well as music director, coach, and pianist for the Metropolitan Opera’s "Growing Up With Opera".
 Collaborations include chamber music concerts with members of the New York Philharmonic, Hong Kong Philharmonic, London Symphony, Berlin Philharmonic, and Boston Symphony.
 She is an artist member of New York-based America’s Dream Chamber Artists and founder of Houston Chamber Music Society.

 Marse has also served as a frequent competition adjudicator and master class presenter.
 Past academic appointments include Adjunct Faculty at Texas State University, vocal coach at Mannes Art Song Institute, and Teaching Fellow at Harvard University (where she received the Certificate of Distinction for her teaching).
 Most recently, she served as the head of the piano department at Houston Baptist University from 2006–2012.
 Marse sings and records regularly with the Grammy nominated ensemble Conspirare, conducted by Craig Hella Johnson.